MysteryPancake/Houdini-Fun/README.md

 4@GS_SPH_B.xx = diffuse.b;
 ```

+You might be wondering why `v@Cd` is in `scene_linear` colorspace, but the `4@GS_SPH_*` attributes are in `sRGB` colorspace.

+SideFX said it's because the training is typically done in `sRGB`.

+> The `4@GS_SPH` attributes are stored in sRGB because 3DGS training optimizes directly against sRGB camera images, so the coefficients are inherently calibrated to that space.
+As for why we can't convert them to linear: the sRGB→linear transform is nonlinear, meaning it can't be distributed through a linear combination of basis functions.
+So instead, we evaluate the SH color in sRGB space first, then convert the resulting color to the scene's color space.

 ## Gaussian splat components

 To visualize the diffuse-like and specular-like components separately, you can set them to 0.